kranerup/literisc/README.md

     - byte order is little endian (lsb is a lowest address)
     - unaligned 32-bit access is never done.
 The lower 2 address bits are masked before memory access, resulting in aligned access.
-  - jump offset is relative the first byte after the jump instruction.
-    - j #0 is therefore a NOP
-    - j #1 skips one byte after the jump instruction
-    - j #-1 jumps to last byte in jump instruction
-    - j #-2 jumps to first byte in jump insruction, i.e. an endless loop.
   - byte operations like string ops seems inefficient
     - have added byte ld/st to solve this
   - no wait for interrupt instruction